cs-util-com/MoodCanvas/docs/implementation-progress.md

 - Added a unit test ensuring the client binds the fetch implementation correctly to prevent regressions.
 - Sanitized the analysis response schema to match Gemini's structured output format and added regression tests to block unsupported keywords.
 - Relaxed the analysis response schema constraints to keep Gemini structured output under the serving complexity limits and updated the related unit test.
+- Tweaked the scale guess fields to rely on Gemini-supported nullable numbers while keeping numeric bounds out of the schema.